 - High-efficiency showerhead

-Stacy Boots Camp is the Recruitment and Outreach Coordinator at the Center for Energy and Environment.
-She has been with CEE since 2009.
-She worked in the field conducting energy audits for 3 years before moving on to do outreach for CEE’s residential programs.
+Stacy Boots Camp is the Outreach Manager at the Center for Energy and Environment (CEE).
+She has been with CEE since 2009 and had worked in the field conducting energy audits for three years before moving on to do outreach for CEE’s residential programs.
 Stacy has over a dozen years of community and environmental organizing experience.
 She holds an Energy Auditor certification from Dunwoody Institute.

 *Workshop dates and locations subject to change.